-We also participate in trade shows like ZAK Glass Technology Expo organized by ZAK Trade fairs & Exhibitions.
+We also participate in trade shows like the ZAK Glass Technology Expo organized by ZAK Trade Fairs & Exhibitions.
 Here we meet lot of prospects and get an opportunity to showcase our products.

 You mentioned earlier that you source some profiles locally too.
 How does that work out?
 You give the system design and obtain the extrusions?

-Ajay T: We just started sourcing locally for few of our products from a well audited aluminium extruder who is able to meet our quality parameter.Other high end systems, profiles we source from Belgium.
+Ajay T: We just started sourcing locally for a few of our products from a well-audited aluminium extruder who is able to meet our quality parameters.Other high-end systems, profiles we source from Belgium.